 The United Kingdom is littered with beautiful destinations to visit during the fall.
-The dark and moody evening skies, hazy mid-day sun, and autumnal scenes of leaves changing colors on trees add to what will be an unforgettable experience.
-If you’re keen on a UK city break during this dreamy time of year, you won’t be short of options!
+The dark and moody evening skies, hazy midday sun, and autumnal scenes of leaves changing colors can only add to what will be an unforgettable experience.
+If you’re keen on a UK city break during this laid-back time of year, you won’t be short of options!

 We’ve put together a useful guide highlighting seven of the most enticing cities the UK has to offer visitors in the fall.

 Cardiff is the capital city of Wales.
-The area has a long and rich history, with early settlements dating back to around 6000 B.C.
+The area has a long and rich history, with early settlements dating back to around 6,000 B.C.
 This is reflected in the city’s stunning architecture and impressive cultural offerings.
 If you’re a nature lover, nearby Margam Country Park is a must.
-This beautiful historic site is filled with lush foliage, rolling hills, and deer roaming wild.
-You can explore a castle, discover orangeries with hundreds of citrus trees, or visit a Go Ape Treetop Adventure area that’s sure to excite adults and children alike.
+This beautiful historic site is filled with lush foliage, rolling hills, and roaming herds of wild deer.
+You can explore a castle, discover orangeries with hundreds of citrus trees, or visit Go Ape’s treetop adventure that’s sure to excite adults and children alike.

 The area of Belfast was first settled around 5,000 years ago during the Bronze Age.
 Today, it is the largest city in Northern Ireland, as well as the region’s capital.
 The dramatic Northern Irish countryside and exciting Belfast nightlife make this an excellent choice for a fall getaway.
 In autumn, the city plays host to the Belfast International Arts Festival — an engaging event encompassing cinema, animation, theatre, dance, visual arts, music, and talks.
 You’ll be sure to find something for the whole family to enjoy there.

 For the foodies amongst us, the nearby Taste Ards and North Down Autumn Food Festival offers a wide range of culinary events.
 This includes food and drink markets, foodie experiences, and cooking workshops.
-You’ll also find a wide selection of events and venues providing fun and excitement.
+You’ll also find a wide selection of events and venues providing untold amounts of fun.
 For more of a cultural experience, the Black Box is a popular local performance space, which regularly puts on poetry readings, concerts, cabaret, theatre, comedy, and even circus shows!

-Scotland’s capital city, Edinburgh, is a scenic destination area with so much to offer.
+Scotland’s capital city, Edinburgh, is a scenic destination with so much to offer.
 Featuring grand architecture and leafy parks scattered throughout the city, Edinburgh makes for a truly memorable autumn vacation.
-While Edinburgh’s most famous festival — the Edinburgh Festival Fringe — occurs in August, there are still other enticing ones that draw people from far and wide during the fall season.
+While Edinburgh’s most famous festival — the Edinburgh Festival Fringe — occurs in August, there are still other enticing options that draw people from far and wide during the fall season.
 One such event is the creative Scottish International Storytelling Festival, featuring performances throughout the city.
 This includes creative workshops, talks, arts and crafts events, concerts, and outdoor activities.
-Highlights this year include an exhibition of award-winning illustrator Miren Asiain Lora’s artwork, and the “Folk Tales from the Garden” event, consisting of storytelling sessions in some of Edinburgh’s community gardens.

 Throughout October, numerous events are held throughout the city to celebrate Black History Month.
 This includes lectures and talks by historical experts, plays, shows, guided tours of the city, and visual arts.
 If you’re a cinephile, you’ll be sure to find something of interest at the BFI London Film Festival in October.
 For around two weeks, a number of cinemas on the South Bank and in the West End hold screenings, talks, interviews, and even world premieres.
 During the fall, the world-famous Frieze art fairs are also held in London’s popular Regent’s Park — which is technically two events rolled into one.
 Frieze London displays contemporary art, while Frieze Masters showcases historical art.
 In addition to enjoying the incredible collection of artworks, you also get the opportunity to attend talks from renowned artists.